 Types

-EZ is a statically-typed language with strong typing.
-Types are checked at compile time, and there is no implicit type coercion.
+EZ is a statically-typed language with full type inference.
+Types are checked at checktime (before execution), and there is no implicit type coercion.

 Primitive Types